 The Law Society's Family Mediation Accreditation provides a recognised quality standard for mediators and is designed to cover all types of issues where mediation is appropriate as a result of a family breakdown.
 Accreditation covers those providing advice under a legal aid contract, as well as privately funded work.

 As a member organisation of the Family Mediation Council (FMC), the Law Society's Family Mediation Accreditation has been designed to ensure compliance with their Professional Standards and Self-Regulatory Framework.
 Accredited members agree to follow the Family Mediation Council's Code of Practice (PDF 98kb).
 The code outlines the aims, objectives and scope of family mediation, including general principles, as well as the required training and standards.

 The accreditation is designed for individuals who are able to demonstrate awareness and knowledge of all-issues mediation.
 All suitably qualified family mediators, whether or not they are lawyers can apply for the Law Society's accreditation, which includes:

-To view all current members of our Family Mediation Accreditation Scheme download a list of members (PDF 269kb).
+To view all current members of the scheme, download a list of members (PDF 269kb).
 This list is updated each month.
-Members of the public can also search accredited members in their area by postcode through our Find a Solicitor website.

 If you need any further guidance or support, please contact the Accreditation Unit on: